subodh-rakshit/customer-design/README.md

 ## Technologies Used

-The whole application is built with ReactJS for functionality and TailwindCSS for the styling.
+The whole application is built with ReactJS for functionality and TailwindCSS for the styling and making it responsive.

 ## Folder Structure